mmnowak/tarot-quiz/TESTING.md

 ### Solved bugs

+**Footer not staying at the bottom**

+The footer would not stay at the bottom regardless of the `bottom: 0` and `margin-bottom: 0` properties; adding a `sticky-bottom` or `fixed-bottom` caused it to obscure the main content, especially when viewed on a small screen.
+This was solved by enclosing both the page and the footed in a `id="page-container"` div with a property `position: relative`, giving the footer a property `position: absolute` and then enclosing the page content into a `#content-container` div with a `padding-bottom` property set to the same height as the footer.

 **End game modal bug**

 During testing, I encountered a major bug.
-The end game modal containing the user's final score, time and a message was showing up as the question #22 was loaded, rather than after it was answered.
+The end game modal containing the user's final score, time and a message was showing up as question #22 was loaded, rather than after it was answered.

 ![Snippet of the code before the bug was fixed](documentation/testing/bugbefore.png)

 This was fixed by rearranging the getNewCard() function.
-I moved the if statement checking for the progress to the beggining of the function.
+I moved the if statement checking for the progress to the beginning of the function.
 Now the function checks if the progress equals or is bigger than 22 first and displays the modal if this condition is met.
 The rest of the function is enclosed in the 'else' part of the if statement.

 ![Snippet of the code after the bug was fixed](documentation/testing/bugafter.png)